 So what happens?

 The products of this auto-immune response actually start to destroy the gingivae.
 This is the least severe form of periodontal disease called gingivitis.
-This is where you (or your dog) has bad breath and some bleeding at the gum margins.
-Ever noticed a little blood when you spit out after brushing, or even tasted a little blood when you eat something a little hard?
+This is where you (or your dog) have bad breath and some bleeding at the gum margins.
+Ever noticed a little blood when you spit out after brushing or even tasted a little blood when you eat something a little hard?
 Now, I bet you brush your teeth at least once a day!
 What about your dog?